Image: Miles Ritter

 Voluntary management measures:

-- New 2024 Speed Reduction Zone is being implemented in Tumbo Channel.
+- Last year a new Speed Reduction Zone was implemented in Tumbo Channel.
 Vessels should reduce speed to no more than 10 knots in this area, when safe to do so.

 - Within 1000 metres of orcas, you are encouraged to: